JonahAwad94/Simple-Spell-Checker/README.md

  # Assignment Description

- The purpose of the assignment was to not only build a spell checker, but to compare the runtimes between C++'s "unordered_set" and "set" data types.
-Since unordered_set's are implemented using a hash table, the average look up time for a word is O(1).
+The purpose of the assignment was build a spell checker and compare the runtimes between C++'s "unordered_set" and "set" data types.
+C++'s unordered_set's are implemented using a hash table, which is optimal for a dictionary since average look up time for a word would be O(1).
 C++'s "set" implementations vary but are typically implemented as red-black trees which have a look up time of O(log n).
-With this in mind, the runtimes for the underordered_set dictionary tend to be significantly shorter than set's runtime.
+With this in mind, the runtimes for the underordered_set dictionary is expected to be significantly shorter than the set dictionary's runtime and the results confirmed this.

 # To Run Spell Checker
  - Navigate to the same directory as "spellchecker"